chipsalliance/Caliptra/doc/Caliptra.md

 | HMAC                 | Yes (CDI generation)  | No               | No
 | KDF                  | Yes                   | Yes              | No

-As shown in *Table 11: POST/CAST usage*, since the cryptographic algorithms required by the Caliptra RTM Boot ROM are considered POSTs, and those same algorithms are used by Caliptra FMC and FW, there is no requirement that FMC and Runtime FW implement CASTs for those algorithms.
+As shown in *Table 11: POST/CAST usage*, since the cryptographic algorithms required by the Caliptra Boot ROM are considered POSTs, and those same algorithms are used by Caliptra FMC and FW, there is no requirement that FMC and Runtime FW implement CASTs for those algorithms.

 ## FW Signing/Verification algorithms